jamesnsy/Coffee-Sales-Analysis/README.md

 2) Explore the data with pivot tables.
 3) Build a dynamic dashboard to visualise patterns and trends.

+## Data Cleaning/Preparation
+- Convert unit price to 2dp
+- Add Revenue column (price*quantity), format as currency
+- Add Month and Day of the Week columns using text functions.
+- Add the Hour column based on the transaction time

 ## Insights:
 - Revenue is the highest in **June** in all three locations.
 ### For Lower Manhattan: